Codecademy/docs/content/cpp/concepts/math-functions/terms/signbit/signbit.md

 ---
 Title: 'signbit()'
-Description: 'Returns true if the floating point is negative and false if floating point is positive.'
+Description: 'Returns true if the floating point argument is negative and false if floating point argument is positive.'
 Subjects:
   - 'Computer Science'
 Tags: